 Fast Facts and Frequently Asked Questions about AIDB

 Alabama Institute for Deaf and Blind (AIDB) was established in 1858 and provides comprehensive education and rehabilitation services in all 67 counties of Alabama to almost 36,000 deaf, blind and multidisabled infants, children, adults and seniors annually.

 Programs include Alabama School for the Deaf, Alabama School for the Blind, Helen Keller School (for children who are deaf and blind with multiple disabilities), E. H. Gentry Technical Facility (a postsecondary rehabilitation program for adults) and Alabama Industries for the Blind (providing job training and employment opportunities for blind and deaf adults).
-A network of regional centers – providing early intervention for infants and children, and interpreter, counseling, technology and education services for adults and seniors – are located in Birmingham, Dothan, Huntsville, Mobile, Montgomery, Talladega, Tuscaloosa and Tuscumbia.
+A network of regional centers – providing early intervention for infants and children, and interpreter, counseling, technology and education services for adults and seniors – are located in Birmingham, Dothan, Huntsville, Mobile, Montgomery, Opelika, Shoals, Talladega, and Tuscaloosa.
 AIDB Outreach Programs provide services to students who are deaf and/or blind in Alabama public schools.

 AIDB is the nation’s most comprehensive education and service program of its kind and through a consolidated administrative structure commands the best use of financial and human resources, expertise, facilities and specialized equipment to benefit individuals who are deaf and blind.